cspr-rad/actus-spec/spec/main.typ

 == Positive amount of money <type_Amount>

-Amounts of money must be represented as a positive integral number of a given minimal quantisations of its currency.
+Positive amounts of money must be represented (internally) as a positive integral number of a given minimal quantisations of its currency.
 An amount of money must not be represented as a binary floating point number, a decimal floating point number, or an arbitrary-precision rational number.
 For example, one USD can be represented as `100` cents if the quantisation factor is chosen to be 100.

-An amount must have a range of at least 64 bits ($[0 ..
-2^64]$) and may be specified using an unsigned 64-bit integer.
-For example, `u64` in Rust or `Word64` in Haskell.
+A positive amount must have a range of at least 64 bits ($[0 ..
+2^64)$) and may be specified using an unsigned 64-bit integer, e.g. `u64` in Rust or `Word64` in Haskell.

 #examples("amount")